finpingvin/lurifax/README.md

 # lurifax
-Texas hold'em dealer implemented with Phoenixe LiveView
+Texas hold'em dealer implemented with Phoenixe LiveView.
+Just a prototype to play around with LiveView.